 The train back to Garmisch leaves every hour, with the last train at 5:15, do not miss this train!

-Skill Level for Neuschwanstein: 20-50 HP.
-Great for the active adventurer, family and most ages; you only hike or walk as much as you’re able and can.
+Skill Level for Zugspitze: 20-50 HP.
+Great for the active adventurer, family, and most ages; you only hike or walk as much as you’re able and can.

 Cost to get to Zugspitze: You can buy a DB train and Zugspitzebahn combo hiking ticket from the Munich Hbh DB ticketing station.
 This will include your entire transportation for the day and will run about 85 Euros a person.
 Bring extra cash for food.